colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 Memory storage uses vector databases for semantic memory (similar past conversations) and key-value stores for fast fact lookup.
 Specialized memory platforms like [Mem0](https://mem0.ai), [Zep](https://www.getzep.com), or [LangMem](https://github.com/langchain-ai/langmem) provide purpose-built infrastructure for long-term agent memory with automatic memory updates, decay policies, and privacy controls.
 (Memory retrieval and quality monitoring covered in Layers 4 and 6; detailed implementation in Chapter 10.)

 **Echo's gap:** Everything lived in SQL Server.
 Clinical notes were stored as `VARCHAR(MAX)` text fields in tables.
 Organizational hierarchies required recursive common table expressions that took 8 seconds to execute.
-No semantic search capability existed—finding relevant clinical notes meant full-text search on keywords, missing conceptually similar content.
+No semantic search capability existed, finding relevant clinical notes meant full-text search on keywords, missing conceptually similar content.
 The "one database for everything" approach that worked adequately for BI reports created massive latency and poor results for agents.
 They had no model registry, so when their embedding model accuracy degraded, they couldn't determine which version was in production or roll back to a previous version.
-No encryption strategy for sensitive embeddings—PHI patterns potentially exposed in vector representations.
+No encryption strategy for sensitive embeddings, PHI patterns potentially exposed in vector representations.

 **Technology Selection Guidance:**